iNew-b-yte/crypto-tracker/README.md

 # Crypto Tracker

+**Note:**
-**Note:** This project uses the free public API of CoinGecko, which updates the prices of coins every minute.
-Therefore, the data visible will be updated every minute.
+- This project uses the free public API of CoinGecko, which updates the prices of coins every minute.
+Therefore, the data visible will be updated every minute and the latest 20 data will take 20 minutes during the first run.
+The latest data can be determined based on timestamp in frontend.

+- To run the project locally, follow the below steps.

 ## Table of Contents
 - [Introduction](#introduction)